A pre-wedding photoshoot takes place days, weeks, or months before the couple’s wedding day. It’s also known as an engagement photoshoot.

 Here are some pre-wedding photoshoot posing ideas you can use for inspiration.

-The couple looking at the horizon is a must of a pre-wedding photoshoot.
+The couple looking at the horizon is a must-have photo for a pre-wedding photoshoot.

 You can do many variations where they are sitting down or standing, next to each other or one of them hugging the other from behind, etc.